-No. Indicator Related Policy/ strategic objective Target Agencies responsible Implementation mechanism Data source Intervention action 1 Landbank for sand and gravel Objective MSO1 Policy MP1 Specific site allocation policies Maintenance of at least a 7-year landbank for sand & gravel, based on previous 10 years' sales average plus 10% NCC Mineral operators Allocations of specific sites in the M&WLP Development Management (DM) decisions taken on planning applications Mineral industry survey returns Landbank falling below 7 years' supply triggers a review of Plan provision and/or is an indicator that suitable applications should be approved 2 Landbank for Carstone Objective MSO1 Policy MP1 Policy MIN 06 Maintenance of at least a 10-year landbank for Carstone, based on previous 10 years' sales average plus 10% NCC Mineral operators Allocations of specific sites in the M&WLP DM decisions taken on planning applications Mineral industry survey returns Landbank falling below 10 years' supply triggers a review of Plan provision and/or is an indicator that suitable applications should be approved 3 Landbank for silica sand Objective MSO2 Policy MP1 Policy MPSS1 Policy MIN 40 Policy SIL 01 Maintenance of at least a 10-year landbank for silica sand based on 754,000 tpa forecast extraction rate.
-NCC Mineral operators Allocations of specific sites in the M&WLP DM decisions taken on planning applications Mineral industry survey returns A landbank of below 10 years' supply is an indicator that suitable applications should be approved 4 Annual production of sand and gravel, Carstone and silica sand Objectives MSO1 & MSO2 Policy MP1 To maintain a steady and adequate supply of aggregate and industrial minerals NCC Mineral operators Allocations of specific sites in the M&WLP DM decisions taken on planning applications Mineral industry survey returns A sustained increase in production above Plan provision triggers a review of Plan provision and/or is an indicator that suitable applications should be approved 5 Quantity of secondary and recycled aggregates Objectives MSO3, WSO2, WSO8 Policy WP1 To increase the proportion of waste that is recycled and recovered in Norfolk.
-NCC Waste management operators DM decisions taken on planning applications Annual NCC waste survey returns Environment Agency WDI A sustained decrease in the proportion of waste that is recycled and recovered into recycled and secondary aggregates is an indicator that
+, No. Indicator Related Policy/ strategic objective Target Agencies responsible Implementation mechanism Data source Intervention action 1 Landbank for sand and gravel Objective MSO1 Policy MP1 Specific site allocation policies Maintenance of at least a 7-year landbank for sand & gravel, based on previous 10 years' sales average plus 10% NCC Mineral operators Allocations of specific sites in the M&WLP Development Management (DM) decisions taken on planning applications Mineral industry survey returns Landbank falling below 7 years' supply triggers a review of Plan provision and/or is an indicator that suitable applications should be approved 2 Landbank for Carstone Objective MSO1 Policy MP1 Policy MIN 06 Maintenance of at least a 10-year landbank for Carstone, based on previous 10 years' sales average plus 10% NCC Mineral operators Allocations of specific sites in the M&WLP DM decisions taken on planning applications Mineral industry survey returns Landbank falling below 10 years' supply triggers a review of Plan provision and/or is an indicator that suitable applications should be approved 3 i Landbank for silica sand Objective MSO2 Policy MP1 Policy MPSS1 Policy MIN 40 Policy SIL 01 Maintenance of at least a 10-year landbank for silica sand based on 754,000 tpa forecast extraction rate.
+NCC Mineral operators Allocations of specific sites in the M&WLP DM decisions taken on planning applications Mineral industry survey returns A landbank of below 10 years' supply is an indicator that suitable applications should be approved 4 Annual production of sand and gravel, Carstone and silica sand Objectives MSO1 & MSO2 Policy MP1 To maintain a steady and adequate supply of aggregate and industrial minerals NCC Mineral operators Allocations of specific sites in the M&WLP DM decisions taken on planning applications Mineral industry survey returns A sustained increase in production above Plan provision triggers a review of Plan provision and/or is an indicator that suitable applications should be approved 5 Quantity of secondary and recycled Objectives MSO3, WSO2, WSO8 To increase the proportion of waste that NCC DM decisions taken on planning applications Annual NCC waste survey returns A sustained decrease in the proportion of waste that is recycled and recovered into